About the Beinecke Scholarship

 Deadlines and Timeline:

-- January 26 at midnight: Campus Deadline (see the requirements in the Overview section above)
+- Sunday, January 2 at 11:59 p.m.: Campus Deadline (see the requirements in the Overview section above).

 - Early February: Campus finalists will have a short window to edit applications after the campus interviews before submitting their applications in time to meet the national deadline.